ALBA-Synchrotron/apg/Example_python_library_on_setuptools.md

 * [help2man](https://git.cells.es/ctpkg/fandango_deb/blob/49646d06be99ff67379da9c73ae6496885ecdb25/debian/help2man)

 * [python-fandango.lintian-overrides](https://git.cells.es/ctpkg/fandango_deb/blob/49646d06be99ff67379da9c73ae6496885ecdb25/debian/python-fandango.lintian-overrides)
-A python-fandango.lintian-overrides file has to be added inside the folder /packaging/fandango_deb/debian if we have to bypass some lintian error.
-This file indicates which warnings will be overriden by lintian.
+A python-fandango.lintian-overrides file had to be added to bypass some format errors in the man pages that are generated from the "--help" command of the upstream scripts.
-Remember that the directive is to try to solve as many of the reported lintian errors as possible (overriding the lintian errors shall be the exception, not the norm).
+This was reported to upstream and is considered a workaround until upstream fixes it, rather than a proper solution ( overriding the lintian errors shall be the exception, not the norm)
-In our case, we have added: **manpage-has-errors-from-man** to the file python-fandango.lintian-overrides.
-This allows to override some errors reported about the manpages format.

 ## A5.
 [Test the package building](https://git.cells.es/ctpkg/documentation/blob/master/Test_the_package_building.md)